 Why did you choose International Relations Online?

-I chose International Relations Online to pursue my master’s degree because I wanted to initiate a career change after working four years in the private sector to become a member of the United States Foreign Service.
-I wanted to capture the work experience in business while pursuing a rigorous yet flexible MA program that is top notch.
+I chose International Relations Online to pursue my master’s degree because I wanted to initiate a career change after working seven years in the private sector to become a member of the United States Foreign Service.
+I wanted to continue to develop problem solving skills, lead innovation, and drive growth in the healthcare industry while pursuing a rigorous yet flexible MA program that is top notch.
 American University’s School of International Service became an obvious solution to address this need.

 How do you see yourself making a difference in the world?

-I see myself making a positive difference in the world by contributing to the peace and stability of the increasingly turbulent world that we live in so that young entrepreneurs of my generation and future generations may have a stable environment in which they can realize and fulfill their own dreams.
+I see myself making a positive difference in the world by contributing peace and stability to an increasingly turbulent world that we live in so that young entrepreneurs of my generation and future generations may have a stable environment in which they can realize and fulfill their own dreams.

 How is the School of International Service (SIS) making a difference in your world?

-SIS is preparing me for a career change to become a member of the U.S. Foreign Service through opportunities to engage with professionals and scholars in the field of international relations.
-Many of my professors came from the policy world before academia, and they shared with me real-world insights into how the policymaking process comes into play, helped me navigate bureaucracies, and provided me with skills such as writing op-eds, making budgets, making decisions based on multiple and often competing priorities.
-The connection and emphasis on how theory and policy are both at work and of vital importance to everyday decision-making is what I took away from SIS.
+SIS prepared me for a career change to become a member of the U.S. Foreign Service through opportunities to engage with professionals and scholars in the field of international relations.
+Many of my professors came from the policy world before academia and shared with me real-world insights into how policies are made, helped me understand bureaucracies, and provided me with skills such as writing op-eds, budgeting, making decisions at the table based on multiple and often competing priorities.
+The connection and emphasis on how international relations theories and behavioral biases influence policy and decision-making is what I took away from SIS.

 What makes the School of International Service special?